collaborativebioinformatics/CNV2SV/README.md

 ## Output format

-cnvlink.py produces linkage information for each CNV as .tsv files.
+cnvlink.py outputs a .tsv file containing SV-linkage information for each CNV.
 Each row links a CNV to its best matching SV.
 Information about the additional links with lower scores is included as well.

 | Field index | Field name | Description |
 | --------------- | --------------- | --------------- |